Dummybot05/share-story/README.md

 # share-story
-It is an sharing your stories in public
+It is a public story sharing site

 live
 https://share-story.onrender.com